-\paragraph{Related Work.} The study of decentralized optimization algorithms dates back to ~\cite{tsitsiklis1984problems}, and is related to the study of \emph{gossip} algorithms for information dissemination (e.g.~\cite{kempe2003gossip, xiao2004fast, Boyd2006}).
-Gossip is usually studied in one of two models~\cite{Boyd2006}: \emph{synchronous}, structured in global rounds, where each node interacts with a randomly chosen neighbor, and \emph{asynchronous}, where each node wakes up at times given by a local Poisson clock, and picks a random neighbor to interact with.
-The model we consider can be seen as equivalent to the asynchronous gossip model.
-The key differences between our work and averaging in the gossip model, e.g.~\cite{Boyd2006}, are that that 1) we consider local SGD steps, which would not make sense in the case of averaging fixed initial values; and 2) the gossip input model is \emph{static} (node inputs are fixed, and node estimates must converge to the true mean), whereas we study a \emph{dynamic} setting, where models are continually updated via SGD.
-Several optimization algorithms have been analyzed in this setting (e.g.~\cite{nedic2009distributed, johansson2009randomized, shamir2014distributed}), while \cite{tang2018decentralization, koloskova2019decentralized} analyze quantization in the \emph{synchronous} gossip model.
+\paragraph{Related Work.} Decentralized optimization has a long history~\citep{tsitsiklis1984problems}, and is related to the study of gossip algorithms, e.g.~\citep{kempe2003gossip, xiao2004fast, Boyd2006}.
+Gossip is usually studied in one of two models~\citep{Boyd2006}: \emph{synchronous}, structured in global rounds, where each node interacts with a randomly chosen neighbor, forming a matching, and \emph{asynchronous}, where each node wakes up at random times, e.g. given by a Poisson clock, and picks a random neighbor to interact with.
+Several classic optimization algorithms have been analyzed in the \emph{asynchronous gossip model}~\citep{nedic2009distributed, johansson2009randomized, shamir2014distributed}.
+In this paper, we focus on analyzing decentralized SGD in this model.

-\cite{lian2017can, lian2017asynchronous} and~\cite{assran2018stochastic} considered SGD-type algorithms in gossip-like models.
-Specifically, they analyze the SGD averaging dynamic in the non-convex setting \emph{but do not allow nodes to perform local updates or quantize}.
-In particular, nodes perform pairwise averaging upon every SGD step.
-Table~\ref{tbl:resultsnonconvex} in the Appendix provides a thorough comparison of assumptions, results, and rates.
-Their results are phrased in the synchronous gossip model, in which nodes interact in a sequence of perfect matchings, for which they provide $O(1/\sqrt{Tn})$ convergence rates under analytical assumptions. ~\cite{lian2017asynchronous} extends these results to a variant of the gossip model where updates can be performed based on stale information, similarly to our non-blocking extension.